danielneis/moodle-block_newblock/README.txt

 $ find . -type f -exec sed -i 's/newblock/widget/g' {} \;

 * Rename the file lang/en/newblock.php to lang/en/widget.php
-where "widget" is the name of your module
+where "widget" is the name of your module.
+Also rename block_newblock.php in the main directory to block_widget.php

 * Place the widget folder into the /block folder of the moodle directory.